hariso/take-home-assignments/otlp-log-processor-backend-go/README_SOLUTION.md

 This solution adds a `Makefile` with a few useful targets, such as `make test` for running tests, and `make build`, for building the app.

+## Test app

+In the [`test_app`](/test_app) folder, there's a test application that can be used to test the counting service.
+To run it, execute `go run main.go`

 ## Observability

 1. More metrics can be added so that we can watch the number of log records received, per resource/scope.
 2. Similarly, we should track the time needed to count records (per request/resource/scope).

+## Tests

+More tests should be added.
+Examples would be:

+1. More benchmark tests (e.g., tests with many requests).
+2. More tests for the counter, printer, config.

 ## Shutdown/startup behavior